-Driven by a growing traveler interest in authentic experiences that provide meaningful connections, particularly with people from other cultures, Indigenous tourism across the Americas is on the rise.
-In response, Indigenous communities—from northernmost Alaska to southernmost Chile—are welcoming growing numbers of visitors along with the opportunity to share their narratives and traditions, and to generate additional income.
+Indigenous tourism across the Americas is on the rise, driven by a growing interest in authentic travel experiences that provide meaningful connections, particularly with people from other cultures.
+In response, Indigenous communities from northernmost Alaska to southernmost Chile are welcoming increasing numbers of visitors along with the opportunity to share their narratives and traditions—and to generate additional income.

-Beyond two days of panel discussions, workshops and tours, the forum will establish the launch of a movement to bring Indigenous people from across the Americas together to retrace connections, drive understanding, and create sustainable tourism opportunities.
+In addition to two days of panel discussions, workshops and tours, the forum will launch a movement to bring Indigenous people from across the Americas together to retrace connections, drive understanding, and create sustainable tourism opportunities.